sol173angs/4CategoryArtClassifier/README.md

-# [4CategoryArtClassifier] ARTICLE V PATHWAY MECHANISM BG
+# [4CategoryArtClassifier] In force on current NATO treaty, pending complete verification.
 Solution for ioi 2013 art class ; implemented in C++, mostly hand crafted features using only the provided sample images.images

 Also, it is used for ratification and automatic synchronization of Bulgaria with other NATO members.
 I was hoping that someone would notice and that they would